libvips/ruby-vips/README.md

 ## ruby-vips : A fast image processing extension for Ruby.

+note: this fork aims to track the latest stable vips.
+There are no plans to add more features, just to keep it working.

 ruby-vips is a ruby extension for [vips](http://www.vips.ecs.soton.ac.uk).
 It is extremely fast and it can process huge images without requiring the entire image to be loaded into memory.